Sensible Solutions For Estate Planning Matters

 Let Our Team Help

-If you wish to learn more about specific estate planning documents and how they pertain to your situation, we invite you to reach out to our team of lawyers at Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law.
+If you want to learn more about specific estate planning documents and how they pertain to your situation, we invite you to reach out to our team of lawyers at Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law.
 We have served Murfreesboro and Middle Tennessee for over 40 years and have built a trusted reputation.

 Help Administering Probate Matters

 When an individual dies, the decedent’s affairs must be processed, and his or her will must be validated.
 This is known as probate.

 In some cases, a person has minimal assets, debt and conflict.
 In other cases, a person has substantial assets and debt and his or her will is suspect.

 At Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law, we have helped executors and beneficiaries with all aspects of the probate process.
 Whether your loved one has a complex or simple estate, we can help walk you through tasks associated with probate, including:

 - Paying taxes

 - Identifying issues of undue influence and competency questions